Search Articles

 Qualifying for Medicaid

 Medicaid primarily benefits people with limited earnings.
 As states run Medicaid, the enrollment requirements can vary by state.
-Review the eligibility requirements for your state using Medicaid.gov’s state overview feature.
+Review your state's requirements for qualifying using Medicaid.gov’s state overview feature.

-There are multiple pathways to Medicaid, as the Kaiser Family Foundation explains.
+Multiple pathways to Medicaid are available, as the Kaiser Family Foundation explains.
 States must allow low-income parents, children, and those who are pregnant to qualify for Medicaid if their income falls below a certain threshold.
 This threshold is calculated using the Modified Adjusted Gross Income (MAGI) financial method.
 Those who received foster care as children can get Medicaid regardless of income.

 In some states, those with medical expenses greatly diminishing their net incomes can qualify for Medicaid under the Medically Needy Program.
 People with income exceeding the threshold for Medicaid but with medical expenses that reduce their net income below Medicaid’s limit can receive coverage for the costs they cannot afford.